 Today, patients with PNH have the benefit of a therapy specifically tested and approved for the treatment of their condition.
 Soliris works by inhibiting terminal complement, which reduces hemolysis, improves symptoms and reduces many of the major health complications associated with PNH.
 Data from an independent long-term analysis in which patients were treated with Soliris for up to eight years show that Soliris dramatically alters the natural course of PNH and improves survival to the extent that it is equivalent to that of an age- and sex-matched normal control population.

-To learn more about PNH, visit www.PNHSource.com.
-To learn more about treatment with Soliris, visit www.Soliris.net.
+For more information and patient resources on PNH, visit PNHSource (pnhsource.com).
+To learn more about treatment with Soliris, visit the Soliris website.

 IMPORTANT SAFETY INFORMATION

 THE U.S. PRODUCT LABEL FOR SOLIRIS INCLUDES A BOXED WARNING

 WARNING: SERIOUS MENINGOCOCCAL INFECTIONS

 See full prescribing information for the complete boxed warning.

 Life-threatening and fatal meningococcal infections have occurred in patients treated with Soliris and may become rapidly life-threatening or fatal if not recognized and treated early (5.1).